 SELECT NAME FROM UPFALL WHERE ID=2;

 This query does retrieve data from UPFALL table or view where the matching column, i.e. id=2.

 The other point is how to refer same table column name using alias.
 This way of writing SQL query avoids confusion that the column belongs to which table.

-I will tell this concept with an awesome example.
+Do not worry, I will tell this concept with an awesome example.

 SELECT U.NAME (SELECT COUNT (*) FROM UPFAL U2 WHERE U2.CONTRY_ID = U.CONTRY.ID) FROM UPFALL U;